AidanFarhi/weekly-paycheck/README.md

     GET number_of_hours_worked_by_employee, base_hourly_wage, and overtime_hourly_wage from standard input
-    SET number_of_hours_worked_by_employee, base_hourly_wage, and overtime_hourly_wage to values recieved from standard input CALL validateInput function, passing in number_of_hours_worked, base_hourly_wage, and overtime_hourly_wage SET validation_result result to output of valideInput function IF validation_result.is_valid is TRUE THEN
+    SET number_of_hours_worked_by_employee, base_hourly_wage, and overtime_hourly_wage to values recieved from standard input CALL validateInput function, passing in number_of_hours_worked, base_hourly_wage, and overtime_hourly_wage SET validation_result to output of valideInput function IF validation_result.is_valid is TRUE THEN
         CALL calculateWage function, passing in number_of_hours_worked, base_hourly_wage, and overtime_hourly_wage
         SET final_result to output of calculageWage function